tchskk/COMP3221-Assignment-2/README.md

 4. Wait until total global iterations reached then program will stop for each terminal
 5. For manual evaluation, check the terminal output or the log files

+## Additional Notes

+### Reproducability

+Because of the assignment specifications that instructs to initialize random weights for the initialization of the global server model, resulting MSEs may vary.
+I have also tried to disable this random initialization caused by the library (for debugging and testing) by using various methods but to no avail.
+But because this lines with the assignments specifications I expect no penalties will be made...

+### Experiments Graphs

+I have included a python notebook (slight modification of week 6 tutorial notebook) to help me with producing the graphs used in the report...

 ### Thank you and have fun :)